memtt/numaprof/README.md

  * Qt5-webkit (optional, greater than : 5.4).
 To provide a browser embedded view to use ssh X forward instead of the webserver port forwarding.
  * libnuma or numactl devel package.
 This is required to use the profiler.

-If you use master branch :
+If you use the git repo (eg. master branch) instead of a release file :

- * You need NodeJS/npm to fetch the JavaScript libraries used by the web GUI.
+ * NodeJS/npm.
+To fetch the JavaScript libraries used by the web GUI.
 If you use a release archive, they already contain all the required JS files so you don't need anymore NodeJS.
- * You also need python pip to download the dependencies of the web server for the web GUI.
+ * Python pip.
+To download the dependencies of the web server for the web GUI.
 Again you can use a release archive which already contain all those files.

 Install
 -------